dominicdawes/obsidian/Obsidian-Learning/Reinforcement Learning (APL)/05 - Lecture Adv AC Algos.md

 ## Recap

-MC evaluation with NN
+Monte Carlo (MC) Evaluation with NN
-Bootstrapping
+...

+**Bootstrapping**
 - Instead of waiting for the entire episode, it uses a **value estimate** of the next state.
 This estimate is based on previous knowledge or calculations.
-- instead of sum of rewards, bootstrapping uses value estimate  + only the reward at the current time $t$
+- Instead of sum of rewards, bootstrapping uses value estimate  + only the reward at the current time $t$
 - $V(s_t) = R_t + γ * V(s_{t+1})$

 ## Tracing n-steps

 Traces are useful strategy
 however if too many steps are taken the variance between paths blows up, thus small time steps are taken b/t bootstrapping steps to reduce variance

 ## Parallelization